Garmin Training Effect | the5krunner

 What Affects the Reading

-The anaerobic score is less susceptible to heart rate noise because speed or power anchors its calculation.
-It does require a reliable pace signal, however.
-On a treadmill without a footpod, or indoors on a stationary bike without a power meter, the anaerobic score will reflect only a partial picture of short efforts.
+The anaerobic score is less susceptible to heart rate noise because speed or power anchors its calculation, but it requires a reliable pace or power signal.
+On a treadmill without a footpod, or indoors on a stationary bike without a power meter, the anaerobic score reflects only a partial picture of short efforts.
+On the bike with a paired power meter, the anaerobic calculation benefits from the greater precision of power data over GPS pace for short, high-intensity efforts.

 How Accurate Is It